gpratte/spring-boot-acceptance-test-mocks/README.md

 1. With a RestController with a PostMapping on /api/todos
 2. The controller calls a service which calls the repository to insert into a Postgres database
 3. The service also sends JSON to RabbitMQ

-#### Embedded servers
-When running tests the server uses
-1. An embedded ActiveMQ server (to mock JMS)
-2. Wiremock to mock the REST calls
-3. An embedded H2 in memory database
-4. An embedded Qpid server (to mock RabbitMQ)

 # Branches
 As always I will build up the server in multiple steps.
 I will code each step on a new branch.